-Roman general Julius Caesar and his army fought several battles with the army of another Roman general named Pompey in the fifth decade Before the Common Era.
-Caesar chased Pompey first to Spain, then to Greece and finally to Egypt.
+Julius Caesar arrived in Egypt in pursuit of a rival general named Pompey.
+Caesar chased Pompey first to Spain, then to Greece and finally in 47BCE to Egypt.
 In Egypt, the ten-year-old Ptolemy XIII presented Caesar with the decapitated head of Pompey.
-While in Egypt, Caesar found himself in the middle of a family feud in 47BC.
+While in Egypt, Caesar found himself in the middle of a family feud.
 King Ptolemy XII had willed his throne both to his ten-year-old son, Ptolemy XIII, and his eighteen-year-old daughter, Cleopatra.
-The brother and sister were to rule Egypt together both as brother and sister and as husband and wife, but Ptolemy XIII seized total power and forced his older sister from the throne.
+The pair were to rule Egypt together both as brother and sister and as husband and wife, but Ptolemy XIII seized power and forced his older sister from the throne.

 The 54-year-old Caesar began a love affair with the much younger Cleopatra.
-The two traveled the Nile together where Caesar witnessed Cleopatra’s luxurious lifestyle.
-Caesar was the most powerful general in the world, but Cleopatra was worshipped as a goddess.
+The pair traveled the Nile together where Caesar witnessed Cleopatra’s luxurious lifestyle.
+Caesar was the most powerful general in the world, but the Egyptians worshipped Cleopatra as a goddess.
 Soon after their voyage, Cleopatra gave birth to Caesar’s only son, Caesarion.

 Shortly after Caesar returned to Rome, Cleopatra and Caesarion came to visit, staying in one of Caesar’s country homes.
-Caesar was popular with the Roman people, but the presence of Cleopatra in Rome was a scandal.
-Both Caesar and Cleopatra were married to other people.
-Further, the Romans were suspicious of Cleopatra because she was a foreigner.
+Caesar was popular with the Roman people, but the presence of a foreign woman in Rome was a scandal.
+Further, both Caesar and Cleopatra were married to other people.

-Cleopatra regained sole control of Egypt after Ptolemy XIV was mysteriously poisoned.
+Cleopatra regained sole control of Egypt after the mysterious poisoning of Ptolemy XIV.
 Antony and Cleopatra fell in love and had three children together.
 Antony hoped to oust Octavian and rule both Rome and Egypt with Cleopatra, but Octavian used their relationship to his advantage.
-Octavian told the Roman people that Cleopatra cast a spell on Antony, and argued that Antony was willing to give away the Roman world to a foreign woman.
-The Roman people supported Octavian when he declared war on Cleopatra, forcing Marc Antony to choose between Cleopatra and Rome.
+Octavian told the Roman people that Cleopatra cast a spell on Antony and argued that Antony was willing to give away the Roman world to a foreign woman.
+Octavian declared war on Cleopatra, forcing Marc Antony to choose between Cleopatra and Rome.
 Antony chose Cleopatra.

-Octavian’s forces defeated Antony and Cleopatra’s ships in the Battle of Actium on the Mediterranean Sea in 31BC.
-Antony and Cleopatra managed to escape the encounter and returned to Egypt, but Marc Antony committed suicide as Octavian’s army approached.
+Octavian’s forces defeated Antony and Cleopatra’s ships in the Battle of Actium on the Mediterranean Sea in 31BCE.
+Antony and Cleopatra managed to escape the encounter, but Marc Antony committed suicide as Octavian’s army approached.
 When Cleopatra learned of Antony’s death, she realized that Octavian’s army would kill her.
 The Egyptian queen chose to end her life on her own terms.
 According to legend, Cleopatra wrapped an asp around her arm.
-The asp was a venomous snake that was the symbol for Egyptian royalty.
+The asp is a venomous snake that was the symbol for Egyptian royalty.
 The asp’s bite ended Cleopatra’s life and the rule of the Ptolemys.
-Caesarion was captured and killed as Octavian extended his rule to Egypt.